rightjs/rightjs-docs/docs/en/plugins.md

   :json     => "This module provides the standard JSON import/export feature.
 Additionally "+
-               "when included it provides better JSON responses check for the {Xhr} module and "+ "also an ability to save and retrieve objects and arrays in the {Cookie} module transparently.",
+               "when included it provides better JSON responses check for the {Xhr} module and "+ "also an ability to save and retrieve objects and arrays in the {Cookie} module transparently."

-  :events   => "This module provides additional functionality for the DOM events handling, like additional "+
-               "methods to check which button or key was pressed.
-And it also provides an "+ "ability to fire real DOM events on your page elements.",

-  :behavior => "This module provides an unobtrusive behavior definitions functionality, similar to "+
-               "the jQuery's 'live' feature or the Prototype 'lowpro' plugin, but with some additional abilities."

 }
 %>